Author: Bill Doogue

 Interview

-Examples of Additional Records for Taxation
+Examples of Failing to Keep Additional Records for Taxation

 - The Tax Commissioner gives you written notice that you must keep specific records for tax purposes, and you don’t keep the records.
 The Tax Commissioner later asks for those records, and you don’t have them.